saltstack/salt-enhancement-proposals/compartmentalize-grains-via-pop.md

 - This comprises a complete rewrite of ALL grains.
 Backwards compatibility is expected, but we need this to get in early so that any unintentional issues can be resolved quickly.
 - Salt releases will be able to pin idem-grain dependencies with each release.
-- Users will be to update their grains implementation to a custom idem-grain version.
+- Users will be able to update their grains implementation to a custom idem-grain version.

 ## Alternatives
 [alternatives]: #alternatives